Azure/dalec/website/docs/artifacts.md

 Directories allows you to create new directories when installing the package.
 Two types of directory artifacts are supported:

-1. *config*: This is a directory where configuration files typically go, e.g. /etc/my_package2. *State*: This is directory for persistant state, typically in `/var/lib` on Linux.
+1. *config*: This is a directory where configuration files typically go, e.g. /etc/my_package2. *State*: This is directory for persistent state, typically in `/var/lib` on Linux.

 Unlike many other artifact types, this does not reference any file produced